EthanL247/techtest2_pollapi/README.md

    1. Dedicated library to plot information that also uses javascript to extend the capabilities of Python.

 # My Implementation

+## Assumptions Overview
+1. Project is small in scope.
+2. Polls table and Votes table are different and linked by a link table.
+3. Database likely to change.
+4. There could be more graphs types.
+5. Votes table has schema options_id and counts and therefore the indivudal who votes is not relevant.

 ## API Highlights
 1. **I decided to split my RESTFul API into two micro-controllers because I assume that votes and polls table will be linked by a link table.
 Many smaller tables instead of big tables for speed.**
    * Poll Class that specifically deals with the poll database tables.